 Cinnamon appears to be beneficial for a variety of menstrual issues.

-SUMMARYCinnamon may help regulate menstrual cycles and reduce menstrual bleeding and pain.
+Cinnamon may help regulate menstrual cycles and reduce menstrual bleeding and pain.
 It may also help treat PCOS.

-6. Get your daily dose of vitamins
+6. Get your daily dose of vitamins for a healthy period

-Vitamin D is often added to some foods, including milk and other dairy products, and cereal.
+Vitamin D is often added to some foods, including milk and other dairy products and cereal.
 You can also get vitamin D from sun exposure or through supplementation.

 When using a supplement, follow the instructions on the packaging, and only buy supplements from reputable sources.
 You should also talk with your doctor to get the go-ahead before adding any new vitamins or supplements into your diet.

 7. Drink apple cider vinegar daily